KaiYan289/RLpapersnote/README.md

  imageio.mimsave(name+'.mp4', IMG, fps=25)

 55. If you need to change distribution in expectation in your derivation, try importance sampling.
 But as this introduces a possibly instable denominator, you may need surrogates to stabilize the whole thing.

+56. If you are encountering strange problems in python import (e.g. missing .so), there are a few possible things that you can do:

+1) check if the import path is wrong.
+For example, is your python importing a package from /.local/lib/python3.x/site-packages instead of your conda directory?

+2) check both pip and conda envrionment, especially where there is a version mismatch between python xxx.\_\_version\_\_ and pip list / conda list. https://www.anaconda.com/blog/using-pip-in-a-conda-environment Actually, you may want to avoid using pip and conda together.

+3) check your python, linux, and some system library version (e.g. MPI) under different settings.
+Sometimes the problem comes from version mismatch.

+4) DO NOT try to copy-paste a file from another version into this version and simply change its name for a quick fix, unless you absolutely know what you are doing.
+While sometimes it can fix the problem, this creates an environment that is hard to reproduce and would be questioned by future readers of your papers.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu